geraveoyomama/sconce/README.md

  - Wine 9 (staging, esync compatible)
  - Configurable parameters for the container (torch autostart, password config).
  - Torch GUI over VNC (password configurable).
  - No permission issues.
-They are directly passed through to the container.
+The container has the same access as the running user.

 ## Requirements
 ---